 Soccer, swimming and volleyball are Gary's favorite activities.
 In middle school his performance is average and he also regularly attends church activities.

-Your love and support will help Gary to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Gary in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Gary lives on the plains of Campo Ferial, home to approximately 6,100 residents.
 Typical houses are constructed of dirt floors, adobe walls and tin roofs.
 The primary ethnic group is Spanish and the most commonly spoken language is Quechua.